How liftstack works

 Reusable content with multiple variants

-A snippet is a reusable piece of content — a hero block, a subject line, a CTA — with multiple variants.
+A snippet is a reusable piece of content with multiple variants.
+Snippets work across all channels: email hero blocks, subject lines, CTAs, push notification titles and body, SMS copy, in-app message content, and content cards.
 Each variant is a different creative approach to the same content position.

 One variant is marked as the control, your baseline.
 This is typically the copy you would have sent anyway.
 All performance is measured against this baseline so you know the true incremental value of testing.

-Snippets live in a library that persists across campaigns.
+Snippets live in a library that persists across campaigns and channels.
 You can reuse the same snippet in multiple campaigns, and liftstack accumulates performance data over time.

 Snippet Preview